agnwinds/python/docs/sphinx/source/examples/demo-models/tde/tde.rst

     wind, whereas both noth the 10 :math:`^{\circ}` and 75 :math:`^{\circ}` sight lines
     are not looking above and below the wind respectively.
 Important line transitions have been labelled at the top of the plot.

+The model produces the strong resonance lines of N V, Si IV and C IV often seen in UV spectra of TDEs and other objects with mildly ionized winds.
+We also reproduce the BAL vs. BEL behaviour seen, as described in, i.e. `Parkinson et al. (2020) <https://ui.adsabs.harvard.edu/abs/2020MNRAS.494.4914P/abstract>`_,.
+For inclinations which look into the wind, BALs are preferentially produced and for inclinations looking above or below the wind, BELs are instead seen.

+In the optical portion of the spectrum, the model produces broad recombination emission features for the Balmer series of lines as well as for He II.
+These features have extended red wings, clearest at low inclination angles.
+At intermediate and high inclinations, the emission features are double peaked due to the high rotational velocity of the wind near the base of the wind, where these features are forming.

 Physical Properties
 -------------------